AG7GN/kenwood/README.md

 		pi@nexuspi4b-ag7gn:~ $ ls -al /dev/ken*
 		lrwxrwxrwx 1 root root 7 Jan 30 16:15 /dev/kenwoodTM-V71A -> ttyUSB1

-1. From now on, your serial port will be called `/dev/kenwoodTM-V71A` even if you disconnect/reconnect the cable or reboot the Pi.
+1. From now on, your serial port will be called `/dev/kenwoodTM-V71A` even if you disconnect/reconnect the cable or reboot the computer.

 ### Distinguishing between cables of the same make/model

-__IMPORTANT:__ If you have 2 USB-Serial cables of the same make and model attached to your Pi, they'll both have the same idVendor and idProduct value.
+__IMPORTANT:__ If you have 2 USB-Serial cables of the same make and model attached to your computer, they'll both have the same idVendor and idProduct value.
 In that case you'll need to use additional or alternate criteria to tell them apart.
 These devices have a lot of attribute (ATTRS) values, so you might find that one of the ATTRS is a serial number of some sort.
 Here's how:

-1. Make sure your cable is plugged in to your Pi
+1. Make sure your cable is plugged in to your computer
 1. Identify the port you want to query (ex. `/dev/ttyUSB0`, `/dev/ttyUSB1`).
 In this example, we'll use the one we just set up: `/dev/KenwoodTM-V71A`:

 		pi@nexuspi4b-ag7gn:~ $ udevadm info -q property -n /dev/kenwoodTM-V71A